 Phinney explains Jobs brought font menus to the masses, introducing not just experts but average consumers to individually designed lettering. ?The idea that the average person on the street might have a favorite font was a radical thing.?

 And though Jobs? contribution has always been consumer-focused, it has had an immeasurable impact on the design community.
-Phinney relates his work with digital design and computing to the of the Gutenberg printing press. ?In the same way that the printing press drove the rise of literacy in the late Renaissance, I think Steve Jobs has driven the rise of design as something that the general public is before fontaware of.
+Phinney relates his work with digital design and computing to the of the Gutenberg printing press. ?In the same way that the printing press drove the rise of literacy in the late Renaissance, I think Steve Jobs has driven the rise of design as something that the general public is aware of.
 He drove an awareness of design including typography in particular.?
 Phinney?s only critique: The Apple founder?s use of Helvetica as the default font of iOS.

 Jobs? influence has managed to reach beyond the fanboys and his digital disciples.
 While Palladino remains something of a Luddite (he doesn?t own a computer), he appreciates the effect Jobs has had. ?When I was teaching at Reed and computers were starting to put stuff out, it was terrible.
 Linear marks on a page.
 Any resemblance between that and a letter was purely coincidental.
 [What Jobs has done] is so superior to what was there before that there?s no comparison.
 He put a lot more class into the business.?